rstudio/keras3/man-src/k_moments/2-translated.Rmd

 across `axes`.
 If `x` is 1-D and `axes = [0]` this is just the mean and variance of a vector.

-# Returns
-A tuple containing two tensors - mean and variance.

 # Examples
 ```python
 x = keras.ops.convert_to_tensor([0, 1, 2, 3, 100], dtype="float32")
 keras.ops.moments(x, axes=[0])
 # (array(21.2, dtype=float32), array(1553.3601, dtype=float32))
 ```

+@returns
+A tuple containing two tensors - mean and variance.

 @param x Input tensor.
 @param axes A list of axes which to compute mean and variance.